The Death of the Inner Self

 Taste was once formed through a slow, private process: encountering things by accident, sitting with discomfort, learning to love what initially resisted you.
 Algorithmic recommendation compresses this into a profile that updates in real time.
 The system knows what you will like before you do.
 The inner process of forming a preference, the hesitation, the revision, the gradual shaping of sensibility, loses its purpose when an external system performs it faster and with better accuracy.
 What remains looks like taste but functions as consumption.

 Judgment follows a similar path.
 In organizations that once depended on accumulated experience, performance metrics now determine what counts as competent work.
 The slow formation of professional intuition, the kind that takes years to develop and resists easy articulation, gets flattened against quarterly targets.
+This is Goodhart’s law turned structural: once a measure becomes the target it stops measuring what it was meant to, and here the target gradually replaces the faculty it was only ever a proxy for.
 When the metric becomes the institution’s memory of what the work is for, the judgment it was meant to approximate quietly disappears.
 People still show up.
 They optimize what is measured.
 The rest erodes.

 Inner deliberation faces the same pressure from a different direction.
-When an AI assistant can draft your emails, plan your week, summarize your reading, and suggest your next decision, the internal process of thinking through a problem starts to feel unnecessary.
-Not wrong, just slow.
-The assistant is not forcing you to stop thinking.
-It is making thinking feel like friction in a system that rewards speed.
+When an AI assistant can draft your emails, plan your week, summarize your reading, and suggest your next decision, the internal process of thinking through a problem starts to feel unnecessary, not wrong exactly, just slow.
+The assistant never tells you to stop thinking; it just makes thinking feel like friction in a system that rewards speed.
 Over time, the habit of sustained internal reflection weakens for the same reason any unused capacity weakens: through disuse.

 Each of these substitutions is individually reasonable.
 Each solves a real problem.
 Taken together, they describe a pattern where the functions that once required a self are gradually absorbed by systems that do not.